 The financial products are expected to have direct exposure to investee entities through holding stocks issued by entities in the product's investment universe.
-They also will have direct or derivative exposure to global currencies.

 Promotion of environmental and social characteristics is designed to be achieved by applying the relevant investment process to the portfolios of each financial product, and Lazard has not identified a minimum portion of each portfolio that would be used to attain such environmental and social characteristics.
 The financial products have not committed to making any sustainable investments.